A Fixed-Target Programme at the LHC: Physics Case and Projected Performances for Heavy-Ion, Hadron, Spin and Astroparticle Studies: How to make fixed-target collisions at the LHC?

-As aforementioned, the LHC beams can be extracted by means of a bent crystal with typical proton fluxes on the order of 5 x $10^8$ s$^{-1}$ and $10^5$ s$^{-1}$ for the lead beam.
+As aforementioned, the LHC beams can be extracted by means of a bent crystal with typical fluxes on the order of 5 x $10^8$ s$^{-1}$ for the proton beam\footnote{Recent LHC collimation studies show that, for parasitic operation, the layout proposed for LHCb could deliver at least $10^6$ protons per second~\cite{Barschel:2653780}.
+Another scenario with controlled excitation of beam losses for selected proton bunches would provide higher flux but would need further studies.} and $10^5$ s$^{-1}$ for the lead beam.
 We will consider 5mm-thick targets, which are in principle compatible with both the split beam option and a dedicated beam line. \ct{tab:lumi:solid-target} displays the corresponding instantaneous luminosities with the same species as for the internal wire target as well as for solid hydrogen to illustrate the case of light elements.

-We stress that for an experiment with a specific target system away from the beampipe, targets as thick as a meter can be used for light species like hydrogen or deuterium.
-Thicker target can also be used for heavier species provided that the effect of multiple scatterings in the target can be mitigated.
-In general, the targets being thicker than in the internal-wire-target case (5 mm vs. 0.5mm), instantaneous luminosities are larger.
+We stress that for an experiment with a specific target system away from the beampipe, targets as thick as a meter can be used for light species like H or D. Thicker targets can also be used for heavier species provided that the effect of multiple scatterings in the target can be mitigated.
+In general, the targets being thicker than in the internal-wire-target case (5 vs. 0.5~mm), instantaneous luminosities are larger.